VenushanT/ElectroWave/README.md

 License 🎫
 This project is licensed under the MIT License. ✅ Contact 📧
-For questions or feedback, contact VenushanT or open an issue in the repository. 💬
+For questions or feedback, contact( VenushanT,Dilukshan285 ) or open an issue in the repository. 💬